Sara Lund: Equipment

 She also plays a number of different percussive instruments including "cowbell, Korean temple block, African agogo bells, ribbon crasher, Vibra-Slap, maracas, tambourine, cabasa, jingle bells, goat nails."
 She has also played drums for the Corin Tucker Band and the percussion ensemble Secret Drum Band.
 She is currently a member of Nocturnal Habits and Hungry Ghost and teaches drumming lessons.

 Personal life

 Lund grew up in Indiana and moved to Olympia, Washington briefly as a child in the mid-1980s and then back again as an adult in 1991.
+Her father was originally from Denmark, but both of her parents grew up in Connecticut.
 She currently lives in Portland, Oregon.
 She has a master's degree in Library Science from the University of Washington and BA in Liberal Arts from The Evergreen State College.
 She has one son with Aaron Beam from Red Fang.

 In 2024, Lund was diagnosed with breast cancer.